kuri65536/preparse-xml-comment-to-pandoc/sample-this-proj.md

 you can customize the behavior of this tools by editing this class.

--   specify encoding.
+-   specify the input file encoding.

 -   do not output the empty comment block to markdown.

 -   specify markdown CSS file name.

 -   specify XML-tags to output markdown file.

+-   output the tag which have attribute 'article' in `tag_article` .

+-   attribute name for `tags_article` .

--   format the block name in markdown
+-   function to format the block name in markdown

--   format the file name in markdown
+-   function to format the file name in markdown

--   specify the filtering of source file names.
+-   function to specify the filtering of source file names.

--   specify the order of the source files.

 <!-- common.cs -->
 <!-- tests.cs -->